SabirIvaN/mockingbird-bot/README.md

 # Mockingbird Bot

 This Telegram bot is designed to respond to messages in their own text.
+It was created to teach students of the online school of Kazakhstan the Python course at the ITDoma online school.

 ## Launch Requirements